 Students may also register in the Graduate School of Indiana University and work toward the M.S. or Ph.D. degree.
-An M.S. program is available in the fields of dental materials, oral diagnosis-oral medicine, oral pathology, orthodontics, and preventive dentistry.
-M.S. and Ph.D. degree programs are also available in the fields of physiology, microbiology, pharmacology, and dental science on the Medical Center campus.
+Emphasis in the M.S. program, available in the fields of dental materials, oral diagnosis-oral medicine, oral pathology, orthodontics, and preventive dentistry, is on nonclinical subjects.
+The M.S. and Ph.D. degrees are available in the fields of anatomy, physiology, microbiology, pharmacology, biochemistry, and dental science on the Medical Center campus.